luca-caboni/FE0222B-progetto-Settimana12/README.md

-# FE0222BProgettoSettimana12
+# FE0222BProgettoSettimana12 - Made a Movies Dashboard, with JWT auth

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run fullstack` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding